 J. Mack Robinson

-J. Mack Robinson was known as an entrepreneur, talented businessman, philanthropist, breeder of thoroughbred racehorses and a loving husband and father.
+J. Mack Robinson was an entrepreneur, talented businessman, philanthropist, breeder of thoroughbred racehorses and a loving husband and father.
 But most of all, Mr. Robinson was known as one of Atlanta’s and America’s finest citizens and an example of the passage from Proverbs that states, “a good name is rather to be chosen than great riches.”
 In business and social circles, his name was said with respect, warmth and a little bit of awe.
 Mr. Robinson was one of those rare people who had the Midas touch in business and the courtly manner that characterizes a true Southern gentleman.

 With Mr. Robinson’s gentle manner and sincere smile, it was easy to see why his peers referred to Mack Robinson as one of the world’s nicest guys.
 As he walked around his office, pointing out a picture of his grandchildren or displaying the trophy his daughter’s horse, Cherokee Run, won at the Breeder’s Cup, he seemed almost oblivious to his business successes.
 His office building, headquarters for the Atlantic American Corporation of which he was chairman, was a five-story building outside the hustle and bustle of downtown Atlanta.
 But, like the man himself, the building’s modesty did not diminish the success and impressiveness contained within.

 An Atlanta native, Mr. Robinson said he always wanted to be in business for himself.
-He began his career at age 10 as a “helper” at The Atlanta Journal.
-By 12, he was working seven days a week as a newspaper carrier for the Journal, and at 15 he was in the main office and also a circulation district manager.
+He began his career at age 10 as a "helper" at The Atlanta Journal.
+By 12, he was working seven days a week as a newspaper carrier for the Journal, and at 15 he was in the main office and a circulation district manager.
 These newspaper positions were the only jobs in which he was employed full-time by someone other than himself, and they taught him early lessons about the benefits of hard work.

 "As a carrier, I collected for my route and paid weekly for my papers, and the difference was my profit.
 The more I worked, the more I made.
 I saved most of my profits and purchased my first automobile at age 15.
 It was a 1931 Model A Ford, just like new," he said with a proud smile.